3DStreamingToolkit/3DStreamingToolkit/CONTRIBUTING.md

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Help Wanted

+We have a [list of issues](https://github.com/CatalystCode/3dtoolkit/labels/help%20wanted) that are ripe for community contributions.
+This is a great place to get started.

 ## Filing Issues